Biography of Sir Isaac Newton

 1661: He moves up to Cambridge University.

 1664: Newton is elected as a Scholar at Trinity.
 Moves temporarily back to Woolsthorpe to escape the plague then in Cambridge.
 He continues with his mathematical work.

 1665: He contemplates the falling of an apple in his garden which leads him to formulate his theories of gravitation.

 1667: Newton returns to Cambridge.
 Elected Minor Fellow of Trinity College.

-1668: Elected as a Major Fellow of Trinity College and granted his Master’s Degree.
+1668: Newton is elected as a Major Fellow of Trinity College and granted his Master’s Degree.
 (August) Makes his first visit to London.

 1669: Newton describes his reflecting telescope in a letter to Henry Oldenburg the first Secretary of the Royal Society in London.
 (October) Created the Lucasian Professor of Mathematics.
 (November) On his second visit to London he meets John Collins who was to give great support to his mathematical endeavours.

 1670: He gives the first of his lectures on optics.

 1671: The Newtonian Reflecting Telescope is sent to the Royal Society.

 1672: Elected a Fellow of the Royal Society of London.
 His first letter on light and colours is read out by the Royal Society and harshly criticised by Robert Hooke, the Curator of Experiments there.
 (February 8th) His letter is published in the “Philosophical Transactions of the Royal Society” and becomes arguably the first scientific paper ever published.

 1675: Newton attends his first meetings of the Royal Society where he meets Robert Boyle.
 (December) His hypothesis on the properties of light is reads to the Society.

 1676: “Discourse of Observations” read to the Society.

 1679: Death of Newton’s mother and he spends much of the year at Woolsthorpe.
 (November) Corresponds with Hooke on planetary motion.

 1682: Newton observes Halley’s Comet.